Sign up to create your custom IntoAlbania trip

 The Korça Promenade, is the main walkway of the city.
 Lined with trees, traditional houses, modern cafes and restaurants, this street is a real magnet for local and international tourists.
 However, Korça is not a touristic town.
 On the contrary, it is precisely the vibrant local life and atmosphere that gives the town its particular [...]

-One of the oldest and most historical residential neighborhoods in the city of Tirana, the New Bazaar (Pazari i Ri) has been newly renovated and reinvigorated.
-Many of the traditional elements of the old town have been conserved while the square has been refreshed with a modern new look.
-The name is taken from the [...]
+The New Bazaar (Pazari i Ri), one of the oldest and most historical residential neighbourhood in the city of Tirana, has undergone renovation and re-invigoration of late.
+Many of the traditional elements of the old town have been preserved whilst the square has been refreshed with an updated and more modern look.
+The name derives [...]

 In the city of Kruja, Skanderbeg’s presence is felt everywhere beyond the castle walls, as well.
 One such case is the Skanderbeg Monument, at the heart of Kruja.
 Created by the talented sculptor Janaq Pacos, this statue was inaugurated on the anniversary of Albania’s Independence Day on November 28th, 1959.
 Actually, statues of Skanderbeg are [...]